kanisterio/kanister/design/kanister-kopia-integration.md

 The `/run/kopia/tls.crt` and `/run/kopia/tls.key` files contain the TLS x509
-certificate and private key read from the secret referenced by the `spec.server.tlsSecret` property.
+certificate and private key read from the secret referenced by the `spec.server.tlsSecretRef` property.

-The credentials for the `--server-username`, `--server-password`, `--server-control-username` and `--server-control-password` options are read from the secret referenced by the `spec.server.adminSecret` property.
+The credentials for the `--server-username`, `--server-password`, `--server-control-username` and `--server-control-password` options are read from the secret referenced by the `spec.server.adminSecretRef` property.

 - Register the set of users that have access to the server